casm40/courseradatacleaning9999/README.md

 Dataset Structure
 -----------------

 The UCI-HAR-Dataset consists of the following files.
-The script assumes they are all in the UCI_HAR-Dataset folder in the working directory using the same structure as the download from the website (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip):
+The script assumes they are all in the UCI_HAR-Dataset folder in the working directory using the same structure as the download from the website (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 The run_analysis.R script does the following:

 Merges the training and the test sets to create one data set
 ------------------------------------------------------------

+### Load Data from files

+This script loads data from the files into variables and datasets.
+This makes the components of the dataset available within R Studio.

+The following files are used:
 * The test/subject_test.txt has subjects numbered for all 2947 rows
 * The train/subject_train.txt has subjects numbered for all 7352 rows
 * The features.txt has variables x561, each consisting of measurements
 * The test/X_test.txt contains the test data
 * The train/X_test.txt contain the train data
 * The train and test y_test.txt contain the activities data

-### Load Data from files

-This script loads data from the files into variables and datasets.
-This makes the components of the dataset available within R Studio.

 ### Get Headings